 Collaboration loss sharing.
 Under collaboration and license agreements with shared commercialization efforts, we record our share of the losses from the co-commercialization efforts in collaboration loss sharing on the condensed consolidated statement of operations.
-For the three and six months ended June 30, 2020, collaboration loss sharing represents our 50% share of the United States loss for commercialization of tafasitamab under our agreement with MorphoSys.
+For the three and nine months ended September 30, 2020, collaboration loss sharing represents our 50% share of the United States loss for commercialization of tafasitamab under our agreement with MorphoSys, which is described in Note 9 below.